Bjonk1911/raspberryPiKioskSlideshow/README.md

 Everything slideshow-related happens in the ./files folder.
 - Put some images into the /files folder.
 Ideally with the same resultion of the screen (eg. 1920x1080px).
 - Edit the slideshow.txt
-    - Every line starting with # is a comment line
+    - Every line starting with # is a comment line (except the transition delay setting)
     - Every other line shall be either the filename (without path) OR a URL (eg: image.jpg OR https://timluedtke.de)
     - if you want you can set the transition delay in the comment-line to a different value (seconds): # setting-transition-delay=